Skip to main content

 Project Partners

-Flinders University; Newmont Mining Services; MMG Australia; Rio Tinto; Fortescue; BHP; Teck Resources; Genome Research Facility Limited; Okane; Minerals Research Institute of Western Australia; Department for Energy and Mining, South Australian Government; Australian Department of Agriculture, Water and the Environment; Mineral Resources Tasmania; The University of Queensland; University of Windsor, Blue Minerals Consultancy
+Flinders University; Newmont; MMG; Rio Tinto; Fortescue; BHP; Teck Resources; Genome Research Facility Limited; Okane; Minerals Research Institute of Western Australia; Department for Energy and Mining, South Australian Government; Australian Department of Climate Change, Energy, the Environment and Water; Mineral Resources Tasmania; The University of Queensland; University of Windsor, Blue Minerals Consultancy

 Duration